kawciaaak/kawciaaak/README.md

 If you'd like to collaborate on a project, feel free to get in touch! 💡👥

-## Been there, done that:
+## Been there, done that

-Creating a edge-cutting Advanced Driver Assistant System for a premium automotive corporation.
+Creating a edge-cutting Advanced Driver Assistant System for a premium automotive corporation

 Developing test software for an autonomous electric car system